Drying Force of Air

 Sponsored Links

-Air is commonly used in drying processes for heat and vapor transport.
+Air is used in product drying processes for heat and vapor transport.

-Evaporation heat is transferred from heating coils to the drying product by continuously circulation air.
-Evaporated water vapor from the product is removed by replacing some of the circulating air with fresh make up air with lower specific moisture content.
+It is common to transfer heat required to evaporate water from a product from heating coils in a dryer to the drying products by the continuously circulation of air.
+Evaporated water vapor from the product is removed by replacing some of the circulating air with fresh make-up air with lower specific moisture content.

-The drying force is the difference between the vapor pressure in the air and the saturation pressure at the same temperature.
+The drying force of the air is the difference between vapor pressure in the air and saturation pressure at the same temperature.
 The drying force can be expressed as:

 DF = pws - pw (1)